Red foxes in Australia: Western Australia

-Fox Free Tasmania program
+Tasmania

-According to the state government of Tasmania, red foxes were introduced to the previously fox-free island of Tasmania in 1999 or 2000, posing a significant threat to native wildlife, including the eastern bettong, and an eradication program conducted by the Tasmanian Department of Primary Industries and Water was established.
-An independent member of the Tasmanian state Parliament, Ivan Dean, has claimed that the fox introductions are a hoax, a claim the Minister for Primary Industry, David Llewellyn described as a "load of rubbish".

-Targeted baiting was conducted by the fox task force throughout the 2000s, ending in 2013 at a cost of over $50 million dollars, after no evidence of foxes had been detected since 2011.
-In 2015, a study indicated that if foxes had ever been in Tasmania, they were extinct by that time.
+Reported sightings of red foxes have increased since the 1990s.
+The Tasmanian Fox Free Taskforce was formed in 2001, evolving into the Fox Eradication Program in 2006.
+Wildlife Tourism Australia in 2006 considered the establishment of a red fox population on Tasmania as "potentially the single most important conservation issue we have faced in modern Tasmanian history".
+Targeted baiting was conducted by the fox task force throughout the 2000s, ending in 2013 at a cost of over $50 million, after no evidence of foxes had been detected since 2011.
+In 2015, a study suggested that if foxes had ever been in Tasmania, they were extinct by that time.

-In 2016, an internal Department of Primary Industries report was leaked to the ABC that indicated zoologists employed by the Tasmanian Fox Taskforce had questioned if the data the program was based on was in fact fake.
-In addition, four fox carcasses found in Tasmania were determined to have been hoaxes imported from Victoria and that study of the 60 possible fox faeces collected, 26 were determined to have been faked, possibly by an employee of the task force, and 11 were not from foxes at all.
-Independent MP Ivan Dean filed a police complaint of fraud in light of the report's data.
-No charges were laid but the Tasmanian Integrity Commission subsequently investigated the claims, concluding that there was not sufficient evidence that hoaxes had been perpetrated by the task force on a large scale but that samples had been mishandled, some evidence had been embellished, that a taskforce officer had probably organised with another person to fake a report so that the taskforce could gain access to private property, and that the program had failed to issue corrections when evidence was later found to be a hoax.
+In 2016, a leaked internal Department of Primary Industries report that indicated zoologists employed by the Tasmanian Fox Taskforce had questioned if the data on which the program was established was fake.
+Four fox carcasses found in Tasmania were determined to have been hoaxes imported from Victoria, and some of the fox faeces collected were determined to have been faked.
+The Tasmanian Integrity Commission investigated the claims, concluding that there was not sufficient evidence that hoaxes had been perpetrated by the task force on a large scale, but that samples had been mishandled, some evidence had been embellished, that a taskforce officer had probably organised with another person to fake a report so that the taskforce could gain access to private property.

-Tasmania is estimated to have the carrying capacity to support a population of up to 300,000 foxes.